Criticism of evolutionary psychology: Other evolutionary mechanisms

-Critics point out that within evolutionary biology there are many other non-adaptive pathways along which evolution can move to produce the behaviors seen in humans today.
+Critics point out that within evolutionary biology there are multiple other non-adaptive pathways along which evolution can move to produce the behaviors seen in humans today.
 Natural selection is not the only evolutionary process that can change gene frequencies and produce novel traits.
 Genetic drift is caused by chance variation in the genes, environment, or development.
 Evolutionary by-products are traits that were not specially designed for an adaptive function, although they may also be species-typical and may also confer benefits on the organism.
 A "spandrel" is a term coined by Gould and Lewontin (1979a) for traits which confer no adaptive advantage to an organism, but are 'carried along' by an adaptive trait.
 Gould advocates the hypothesis that cognition in humans came about as a spandrel: "Natural selection made the human brain big, but most of our mental properties and potentials may be spandrels – that is, nonadaptive side consequences of building a device with such structural complexity".
 Once a trait acquired by some other mechanism confers an adaptive advantage, it may be open to further selection as an "exaptation".
 Gould argues that one cannot mistake the utility of a trait in the current environment for its adaptive origin.
 On the other hand, evolutionary psychologists suggest that critics misrepresent their field, and that empirical research in evolutionary psychology is designed to help identify which psychological traits are prone to adaptations, but also which are not.